15below/Ensconce/docs/powershell/create-website/index.md

 The `createWebsite.ps1` script does not actually contain any functionality.

-It is a wrapper to load the correct version of the IIS scripts.
+It is a wrapper to load the correct version of the IIS scripts which is either `createiis6app.ps1` or `createiis7app.ps1` (the IIS7 script works with version higher than 7 as well)

 This section will detail the functions and which version of IIS the function is supported in.